PetrKryslUCSD/FinEtoolsFlexStructures.jl/README.md

 ## News

+- 08/14/2023: Updated for Julia 1.9.2.
+Revised nomenclature of layup transformation matrices.
 - 07/13/2023: Updated for Julia 1.9 and FinEtools 7.
 - 05/26/2022: Paper on explicit dynamics accepted for publication  in the International Journal for Numerical Methods in Engineering.
 [Draft is